Accomplished DuPage County Attorney that knows the Illinois Drunk Driving Laws

 First-time offenders (and certain second offenders) may be eligible for a Monitoring Device Driving Permit, commonly known as an MDDP or hardship permit.
 The MDDP requires:

 - Installation of an ignition interlock (BAIID) on your vehicle to prevent driving drunk

 - Wearing a SCRAM device (ankle bracelet) to prevent alcohol consumption

 Even with an MDDP permit and device, the person cannot drive for the first 30 days of the suspension period.
 Driving without a BAIID (or tampering with a BAIID/SCRAM) is a class 4 felony.

 Experienced DUI and License Suspension Defense Lawyers

 The lawyers of Michael T. Norris, Ltd. and John W. Callahan, Ltd. know Illinois DUI law and how to beat a DUI or position you for the most favorable resolution.
 Call us toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
 Our phones are answered 24 hours a day.
-Serving Naperville, Aurora, Wheaton, Oak Brook, St. Charles, West Chicago, Downers Grove, and all of DuPage County.
+Serving Naperville, Wheaton, Addison, West Chicago, Downers Grove and all of DuPage County.